smrt28/tc-play/README.md

     yubico-piv-tool -a generate -s 82

-TcPlay handles Yubikey as a device with a key file on it.
-Surprisingly you can pass the key file to TcPlay by the obvious -k argument.
+tc-play handles Yubikey as a device with a key file on it.
+Surprisingly you can pass the key file to tc-play by the obvious -k argument.
 To use the PIV secret derivation approach, the key file name should be in the following format:

     //yubikey/piv/[slot]/[nonce]